HouriaNouhKhanjar/mystery-phrase/README.md

     - Final Result: This method prints the final result on the screen after the game ends.

 - **main function**
-The main function create an object of Game class and excute the start, play an final result functions.
+The main function creats an object of Game class and excuts the start, play and final result functions.

 - - -